jamiegonzalez/idk/Spectral-Data-Quality-(continuous-eeg).md

  {'delta' 'theta' 'alpha' 'beta' 'gamma' '60hz-noise' '70hz-noise' 'broadband' }, 'PercentRandom',  20, 'viewGUI',...
  'true' );`

 Note that the script version allows you to specify the percentage of 5-second segments to use.
 It also includes a 'NumberOfPointsFFT' option that allows you to change the length of the window (expressed as the number of sample points rather than the number of seconds).
+For example, with a sampling rate of 500 Hz, you would specify 2500 points to get a 5-second epoch length.
+The routine will automatically round to the closest power of two (which would be 2^11 or 2048 points if you specify 2500 points as the epoch length).